Essential Oils For Healthy Hair: Our Top 8 Favorites

 Cedarwood oil, with its wood-like scent, helps to encourage hair growth by balancing the natural oils found in the hair.

 One study has highlighted its potential to reverse hair loss resulting from the autoimmune skin disease alopecia areata.
 The study saw that cedarwood oil, when mixed with lavender, rosemary and thyme oil, helped to improve symptoms associated with alopecia areata after a period of 7 months.
-Its antibacterial properties also helps to treat dandruff build up.
+Its antibacterial properties also help treat the dandruff build up.

 2. Chamomile oil